All posts

 Article IV(7) does not eliminate this outcome.
 It addresses the classification mismatch at the treaty level but does not override the CRA's domestic classification of the LLC.

-What Section 899 Is
+What Section 899 Was

-How It Could Affect Canadian Structures
+How It Would Have Affected Canadian Structures

 Canada enacted its own Digital Services Tax (DST) effective January 1, 2024, imposing a 3% tax on revenue from certain digital services earned by large enterprises (those with global revenue exceeding EUR 750 million and Canadian digital services revenue exceeding CAD 20 million).
 The DST applies retroactively to revenues from January 1, 2022.